ikolton/ML-BallCollector/README.md

 ### Part in Unity:
 First step was to create a good learning environment and agent to learn within it.
 One training are consists of the orange Agent, Ball, Target Area and Platform.

-At the beggining of each episode Target Area and Ball are spawned at random positions.
+At the beggining of each episode Target Area and Ball are spawned at random positions to prevent overfitting.
 Agent is spawned in the middle of the platform.
 ```code
 //ball and Goal spawn in random position on the field
 RandomizePositiom();